The City of Brussels organizes various campaigns and events on international solidarity. Each year, there's also a call for projects.

 The call for projects in development aid and cooperation offers the possibility to the North-South associations to receive a financing for a cooperation or an educational activity in development.
 This public call is launched at the beginning of the year and is published on this website.

-The call for projects is open to associations in Brussels, for a maximum amount of 2.000 euro.
+The call for projects is open to associations in Brussels.

 The City of Brussels is actively involved in partnerships with cities in the South.